Does Your Heat Pump Need More Maintenance Than a Traditional HVAC System?

 - Check for leaks within your HVAC ductwork

 - Inspect the blower motor, indoor coil, and filter for blockages or debris buildup

 - Measure the refrigerant levels

 - Lubricate all motors and moving belts

 - Verify that all electrical contacts are protected from the outdoor elements

 These visits give HVAC professionals the chance to catch and correct minor issues early on.
 They’re also an opportunity to optimize the efficiency of your heat pump for the coming season.

-At JC Energy Solutions, we’ve been providing reliable HVAC service to residents of Oak Hills, California and the surrounding area for quite some time.
+At JC Energy Solutions,we believe that every home can benefit from a heat pump.
+We’ve been providing reliable HVAC service to residents of Oak Hills, California and the surrounding area for quite some time.
 We offer heating and cooling installation, maintenance, and repair services.
 We also provide preventative maintenance agreements and emergency services.
 If it’s time to have your heat pump serviced, contact us today!